syntasso/instruqt-kubecon/05-introduce-and-view-controller-specific-logs/assignment.md

 }
 ```

-This is a call to the function `SetupWithManager(mgr)` which is defined in the file `controllers/website_controller.go`.
+This is a call to the function `SetupWithManager(mgr)`  defined in the file `controllers/website_controller.go`.

-Navigate to `controllers/website_controller.go:58` to view this function already configured to know about the CRD `kubeconv1beta1.Website`.
+Navigate to `controllers/website_controller.go:58` to view this function.
+It is already configured to know about the CRD `kubeconv1beta1.Website` that you explored in the last challenge.
 This is an example of why defining the custom resource in Golang is so helpful.
-The `kubeconv1beta1.Website` is the Golang resource type which you explored in the last challenge.

-Finally, look a bit further up in that same `website_controller.go` file to see how the `func (r *WebsiteReconciler) Reconcile` function has been generated.
-This is left nearly empty as this is where the core of your business logic will be added.
+Finally, look a bit further up in that same `website_controller.go` file to see the `func (r *WebsiteReconciler) Reconcile` function.
+This is nearly empty and is where you will add the core of your business logic.

-While this is an error free implementation, you wouldn't really be able to tell if it worked since there are no side effects for running the `Reconcile` function, not even any logs!
+You can run the controller as is since this is an error free implementation.
+But, you wouldn't be able to tell if it worked since there are no side effects for running the `Reconcile` function, not even any logs!

 🪵 Logging from the controller
 ==============

-In order to make it more obvious when the `Reconcile` function is called, add a simple log line.
+To make it more obvious when the `Reconcile` function runs, add a simple log line.

 To do this, replace the contents of the current function (lines 50 to 54) with the below text: